up2013158/SDSS-DR14-Classification-of-Stars-Galaxies-and-Quasars/README.md

 - **Data Science:** Pandas and NumPy for data manipulation; Matplotlib for data visualisation.
 - **Python Dependencies:** A list of dependencies is provided in the `dependencies.txt` file.

-The project includes detailed tutorials for beginners (Q1 & Q2) and more advanced discussions for intermediate users (Q3), with a focus on addressing the reshearch quesion for NN optimisation.
+The project includes detailed tutorials for beginners (Q1 & Q2) and more advanced discussions for intermediate users (Q3), with a focus on addressing the reshearch question for NN optimisation.

 ## Dataset Overview
 This project provides a detailed exploration of astronomical data from the Sloan Digital Sky Survey (SDSS) Data Release 14 (DR14).
 The dataset consists of **10,000** observations of taken from the fourth phase of the Sloan Digital Sky Survey (SDSS-IV).
 Each observation is described by **17 feature columns** and **1 target column** that identifies the observation as being a **star**, **galaxy**, or **quasar**.
 The catalog includes object position in the sky (`ra` and `dec`), redshift (`z`) and the observed apparent magnitudes in each filter band, each are crital parameters to training the ML or NN classifiers.